simoncoop1/PlannedRoadworks-Viewer/README.md

 node theapp.js
 ```

-starts the server with localport 3001, now vavigate to http://localhost:3001/planned-rw.html to use the project.
+starts the server with localport 3001,

+## Using viewer

+With node server running navigate to http://localhost:3001/planned-rw.html with web browser.

 ## Filtering
  It is possible to filter to only Planned roadworks active in next 2 weeks, using the select box on the top left of page.